anonymous-star/DISC-sigmod2021/README.md

 For the privay issue, We do not upload the DTG dataset.

 ## RUN ALGORITHMS (DISC, DBSCAN, Incremental DBSCAN, Extra-N)
-We provide a runnable jar([EvaluationSample.jar](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/EvaluationSample.jar)) to simply test the performance of each algorithm shown in the paper. *Source codes are compiled under javaSE-1.8.
+We provide the runnable jar([EvaluationSample.jar](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/EvaluationSample.jar)) to simply test the performance of each algorithm shown in the paper. *Source codes are compiled under javaSE-1.8.